Garankeil/LLMs-Learing-GPT2model-Reproduction/README.md

 # LLMs-Learing-GPT2model-Reproduction
 My frist learing repository, save my learning process, learning code and some results.

-- GPT2 model created from bilibili.chaofa
+- GPT2 model created from bilibili.chaofa用代码打点酱油
 - Use DistributedDataParallel(DDP) to train my GPT2 on two Nvidia RTX 2080Ti(22GB)
 - Use memory map to load the seqmonkey dataset(32GB)(1 json chunk to 25 npys)
 - Use argparse to manage parameters